Yamato-Security/hayabusa/README.md

 In Command Prompt or Windows Terminal, just run 32-bit or 64-bit Windoows binary from the hayabusa root directory.
 Example: `hayabusa-1.2.0-windows-x64.exe`

-### Caution: Windows Terminal Bug

-As of Feb 1, 2022, Windows Terminal will freeze midway when displaying results to the screen when run against the sample evtx files.
-This is because there is a control code (0x9D) in the output.
-This is known Windows Terminal bug which will eventually be fixed but for the meantime, you can avoid this bug by adding the `-c` (colored output) option when you run hayabusa.

 ## Linux